MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 ### Direct Routing numbers managed in both an on-premises Active Directory and Microsoft 365

-It's possible to manage Direct Routing phone numbers of some users in an on-premises Active Directory and Direct Routing phone numbers of other users in Microsoft 365.
+It's possible to manage Direct Routing phone numbers of some user and resource accounts in an on-premises Active Directory and Direct Routing phone numbers of other accounts in Microsoft 365.
 This capability depends on whether the attribute msRTCSIP-Line is set on the user or resource account in the on-premises Active Directory.

 ### Change where Direct Routing phone numbers are managed